Administrative Council Procedures

 Members of the Administrative Council shall be appointed by the President of the University in accordance with existing procedures for elections and recommendations of faculty and student members.

-- Faculty: Twenty faculty members, two elected from each of the five colleges and the Library and eight elected at large by the University faculty;
+- Faculty: Twenty-two faculty members, two elected from the College of Agriculture and Human Ecology, College of Arts and Sciences, College of Business, College of Education, College of Engineering, School of Nursing and the Library and eight elected at large by the University faculty;

 - Administrative: Eleven administrative members shall be appointed by the president.